 When: October (six days)

-ACL is a legendary musical event that happens for two weekends in October, with 100+ bands playing on nine stages throughout.
+ACL is a legendary musical event held over two weekends in October, featuring over 100 bands on nine stages.

-It’s also one of the most diverse festivals in Texas, featuring both famous musicians and rising stars.
-There are also photo booths, giveaways, and activities for all ages at the event.
+It’s one of Texas’ most diverse festivals, featuring both famous musicians and rising stars.
+Enjoy photo booths, giveaways, and activities for all ages.

 4. Levitation